oracle/truffleruby/doc/contributor/how-to-guide.md

 that should be declared in the class as public methods or imported (with `@ImportStatic`) from some helper class (e.g. `StringGuards` or `HashGuards`).
-The most common guard predicates are defined in `RubyGuards` and by default available in any Core Method class.
+The most common guard predicates are defined in `RubyGuards` and by default available in Java class inheriting from `RubyBaseNode`.

 Examples of some guards: